CT Cervical Spine - CAM 705

 - Suspected cord compression with any neurological deficits as listed above

-Evaluation of Neck Pain5,6
+Evaluation of Neck Pain(5,6)

-With Any of the Following When Cervical Spine MRI Is Contraindicated
+With any of the Following when Cervical Spine MRI is Contraindicated

 - With new or worsening objective neurologic deficits on exam, as above

-- Failure of conservative treatment* for a minimum of six weeks within the last six months;
+- Failure of conservative treatment* for a minimum of six (6) weeks within the last six (6) months:

-- NOTE - Failure of conservative treatment is defined as one of the following:
+NOTE - Failure of conservative treatment is defined as one of the following:

 - Lack of meaningful improvement after a full course of treatment; OR